 Be adaptable.
 Try to manage change well.
-Everyone loves an early adopter – so read about change management and apply it to yourself.
-Be a leader – not an anchor.
+Everyone loves an early adopter, so read about change management and apply it to yourself.
+Be a leader, not an anchor.

 Don’t forget yourself.
 It’s hard when you work in a cubicle to remember that you love rock pooling on the beach, discovering nature, running experiments, being outdoors.
 Make time for yourself to reclaim your true loves even when work leads you further into corporate life.

-Beige buildings, cubicles, beige hotels, travel (but only to & from the office) – try to make time within your schedule for discovery of something new, a new perspective, a rewarding conversation, bird watch on the way to work.
-Get Insight Timer – Meditation will help you manage the ridiculous stress within the industry, it will help you more than you know.
+Women easily forget themselves between work, relationship, kids, deadlines – take care of yourself.
+You are precious.
 You will go far.
 The IT industry is gasping for women like you.
 I am proud of you already.

 This is part of our ‘Letters to my Teenage Self’ series and has been written by Karen Senior who works at HPE.